comsm0034/2019_20/README.md

 2. Neuronal Dynamics by Wulfram Gerstner, Werner M. Kistler, Richard Naud and Liam Paninski.
 Full version online.
 3. Introduction To The Theory Of Neural Computation, Volume I by John Hertz.
 (Classical and accessible book on neural computation)
 4. Bayesian Brain: Probabilistic Approaches to Neural Coding
+5. **Elements of Information Theory by TM Cover and JA Thomas (Wiley)**, worth owning, but there is an online pdf at

+  [http://staff.ustc.edu.cn/~cgong821/Wiley.Interscience.Elements.of.Information.Theory.Jul.2006.eBook-DDU.pdf]     (staff.ustc.edu.cn/~cgong821/Wiley.Interscience.Elements.of.Information.Theory.Jul.2006.eBook-DDU.pdf "Cover and Thomas pdf")

 Machine/statistical Learning: